Pomax/are-we-flying/docs/index.md

 }
 ```

-Then a minor update to the server's `autopilot.js` because we want to be able to see where we're going, in-game, even if our autopilot is running outside the game:
+Then a minor update to the server's `autopilot.js`:

 ```javascript
 import { ALTITUDE_HOLD, HEADING_MODE, LEVEL_FLIGHT } from "./utils/constants.js";